The evolutionary advantage of replacers in the Moran process: Results

 where $c_r=r\cdot e^{1-r}>r$ is a constant that depends on $r$. \end{theorem} Note that when $r<1$, both $\fp_r(N)$ and $\fps_r(N)$ are exponentially small in $N$.
 However, the ratio $\fps_r(N)/ \fp_r(N)$ grows unbounded since $c_r/r>1$.
 Thus, the fixation probability $\fp_r(N)$ of a deleterious oblivious mutant decays towards 0 exponentially faster than the fixation probability $\fps_r(N)$ of an equally deleterious replacer.

-As in the case of neutral mutations, we also consider the elimination probability of $N-1$ mutants with fitness $r\ne 1$.
+As in the case of neutral mutations, we also consider the elimination probability of $N-1$ mutants with reproductive rate $r\ne 1$.
 For oblivious mutants, the elimination probability can be computed in the same fashion as the fixation probability.
-In particular, when $r>1$ and the population size $N$ is large, the elimination probability of $N-1$ mutants with fitness $r$ is roughly $1/r^n$, that is, it tends to 0 exponentially quickly.
-In contrast, when $r<1$, the elimination probability of $N-1$ mutants with fitness $r$ tends to a positive constant $1-r$.
+In particular, when $r>1$ and the population size $N$ is large, the elimination probability of $N-1$ mutants with reproductive rate $r$ is roughly $1/r^N$, that is, it tends to 0 exponentially quickly.
+In contrast, when $r<1$, the elimination probability of $N-1$ mutants with reproductive rate $r$ tends to a positive constant $1-r$.
 Thus, in large populations, established beneficial mutations are strongly protected, whereas established deleterious mutations are highly susceptible to resident invasions.

 In contrast, we show that mutants who are replacers, are strongly protected regardless of whether they are beneficial or deleterious.